maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% /hint %}}

+In 3.40, the spaces $T_p M$ have no abstract canonical isomorphism to their own dual, as the inner product (which is precisely the tensor $g_p$ as described) depends on the geometry of $\mathcal{M}$.
+This is an example of the statement of 3.36, showing that a purely abstract treatment of tensor spaces is not always productive.
+But before people approached tensors abstractly, coordinate-based approaches were the norm.

 {{< hcenter >}}
 {{< figure src="mark-wilson-1e90-1990.png" width="512" caption="Mark Wilson, \'1e90\' (1990)" >}}
 {{< /hcenter >}}

-In 3.40, the spaces $T_p M$ have no abstract canonical isomorphism to their own dual, as the inner product (which is precisely the tensor $g_p$ as described) depends on the geometry of $\mathcal{M}$.
-This is an example of the statement of 3.36, showing that a purely abstract treatment of tensor spaces is not always productive.
-But before people approached tensors abstractly, coordinate-based approaches were the norm.
+### Einstein Notation

 The dominant model for tensor operations in coordinates is indisputably [Einstein notation](https://en.wikipedia.org/wiki/Einstein_notation).
 Coincidentally, Penrose introduced ATS in Einstein notation.
 It is a data-oriented system where indices corresponding to each argument in $V$ and $V^\*$ of a tensor in scalar-valued map form (see $(8)$ and $(10)$) are tracked.
-Credit for its creation is given to differential geometer [Ricci-Curbastro](https://en.wikipedia.org/wiki/Gregorio_Ricci-Curbastro), but it was made popular by [Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) when he published a novel use of it in physics with his [field equations](https://en.wikipedia.org/wiki/Einstein_field_equations) in 1915.
+Credit for its creation is given to differential geometer [Ricci-Curbastro](https://en.wikipedia.org/wiki/Gregorio_Ricci-Curbastro) (as [Ricci Calculus](https://en.wikipedia.org/wiki/Ricci_calculus)), but it was hugely popularized by [Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) and its novel use in physics with his [field equations](https://en.wikipedia.org/wiki/Einstein_field_equations) in 1915.

 {{% hint title="3.41.
 Note" %}}